joelparkerhenderson/wordbooks/quality_attributes_examples.md

 Maintainability:
 * How easily can the system be maintained?
-* Conformance to Enterprise Architecture standards
-* Conformance to Technical design standards
-* Conformance to coding standards
 * What are the goals for conformance to best practices, coding standards, enterprise architecture patterns, etc.?
 * What documentation is needed for the system, training, versioning, etc.?